OptimalScale/LMFlow/docs/source/examples/raft.md

 There are still many rooms of improvement.
 To further improve the model performance, we can improve the reward model (e.g. by using the LLaMA-7B-RM) and try out more advanced generation strategies, which we leave for future work.
-We are still actively develop RAFT and welcome for feedback and also contribution!
+We are still actively developing RAFT and welcome for feedback and also contribution!
 Also checkout our LMFlow framework to get more fun of LLMs:

 [OptimalScale/LMFlow: An Extensible Toolkit for Finetuning and Inference of Large Foundation Models.
 Large Model for All. (github.com)](https://github.com/OptimalScale/LMFlow)